amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 **Issue**: The provided authorization grant is invalid, expired, revoked, does not match the redirection URI used in the authorization request, or was issued to another client.

 **Solution**:
-- Ensure the access grant has not been used already.
+- Ensure that the access grant has not been used already.
 - Confirm that no more than 10 minutes have passed since the access grant was generated.
 - Verify that the access grant matches the expected parameters, including the redirection URI and client details.